Mari Berkers appreciates the challenges of the game

 Mari Berkers loves golf, what the game brings him, and how it gets his mind working.
 He took up the sport at the age of 32 in 2011.

-“Making the right shot, the personal challenge and the nature, are all part of me loving the game of golf so much.
+“It’s all about making the right shot, the personal challenge and the nature, are all part of me loving the game of golf so much.
 Being out there, in beautiful surroundings, hitting the shots that you visualise, and always trying to beat your lowest score,” says Mari, a business developer for a leading food company from Tilburg in the Netherlands.

 Berkers is proud to have represented his country in G4D (golf for the disabled), but wherever he is playing and whoever with, he wants to find the positive experience, like drawing refreshing, clean water out of a deep well.

-“I also play because I enjoy competing, in a tournament or against myself during a fun round,” says Mari.
+“I play because I enjoy competing, in a tournament or against myself during a fun round,” says Mari.
 “I love all the challenges the game brings.
 Golf improved my creativity and I learned to solve problems on the spot, thinking outside the box.
 You learn to never give up and keep a positive mindset.”

 Mari explains: “I have CP (cerebral palsy) because of oxygen deficiency during birth, so the complete left side of my body (arm, hand, leg and foot) are poorly developed.
 My left foot is deformed and there is a length difference between my left arm and leg: they are both shorter than my other side.

-“My Mother, who passed away recently, always believed in me and gave me all the opportunities to play sports which was especially important when I was a young boy.
+“My Mother, who passed away recently, always believed in me and gave me all the opportunities to play sports, which was especially important when I was a young boy.
 I learned to accept my body and make the best of it, knowing that I had to practise harder than people with a ‘normal’ body.”

 Today, the fitness aspect is very important.
 “I try to walk as much as possible on the golf course and during training.
 As I’m getting a bit older it is becoming more difficult to keep in shape but golf reminds me to take care of my body.”